 I have been wanting to visit Calke Abbey since 1985 when it was featured as a new acquisition by The National Trust on Blue Peter.
 I remember images of dustsheets, decay, toys and taxidermy.
-It was distinctly frightening and exhilarating to imagine a place stuffed with curios.
+It was distinctly exhilarating to imagine a maze of rooms stuffed with curios.

 A considerable amount of careful conservation work has been completed over the years.
 The house now appears to be organised as collections are displayed in categories and the rot has been halted to prevent further decay.